-This list of tactics is just one aspect of logic.
+This list of mind hacks is just one aspect of logic.
 We recommend the study of all the logical tools.
 This toolkit includes this article containing the tools for spotting logical fallacy.
-The companion mental tools, logical reasoning, and logical axioms.
-Together they provide a type of mental inoculation against a host of harmful things.
+The companion of mental tools, logical reasoning, and logical axioms.
+Together they provide a mental inoculation against a host of harmful things.

 Spotting logical fallacies is the best way to guard against groupthink manipulation.
 This programming is prevalent in our modern culture.
 This propaganda shows up in many kinds of media.
 To be sure, these analytical sciences do not have all the answers.
 Yet, these sciences provide tools to identify fact from fiction.
 This list isn’t exhaustive.
 It contains the ones you’ll encounter the most.

 Another point to remember is that these false arguments only when they are not challenged.
 So, by all means, challenge those using them.
 This takes away their false power.
-Otherwise, they become a logical fallacy slippery slope.
+Otherwise, they become a logical fallacy.
+This is a slippery slope leading to further deceptions.
 We’ve seen this happen in broad public debates.
 When a bully uses a false argument and gets away with it, they use it again and again.
-Not because the argument is true but because it works.
+Not because the argument is convincing but because you accept the fallacy.